olensmar/kubefirst/README.md

 todo:
 - standardize URL / Url
+- add support for giving `my-gitops-repo-url` and dont clone
 - move all config to config or to pkg but not both
 - remove duplicate constants
 - todo githubUser or githubUsername